sneha-amruth/project-hinode/README.md

 Browse through different design components like *buttons, cards, forms, carousel, etc.*

-This makes the designing of your web development process less daunting.
+Hinode makes the designing of your web development process less daunting.

 It is written in pure CSS and Vanilla JavaScript.